yohanchatelain/fmriprep/CONTRIBUTING.md

 channels ([mattermost][link_mattermost], [NeuroStars][link_neurostars], [GitHub issues][link_issues], etc.).
 If you are new to the project, don't forget to add your name and affiliation to the list of contributors there!
-Our Welcome Bot will send and automated message reminding this to first-time contributors.
+Our Welcome Bot will send an automated message reminding this to first-time contributors.
 Before every release, unlisted contributors will be invited again to add their names to the file (just in case they missed the automated message from our Welcome Bot).